The ZTF Source Classification Project: III. A Catalog of Variable Sources: Introduction

-One such survey, the Zwicky Transient Facility \citep[ZTF,][]{bellm2019_ztf, graham2019_ztf, dekany2020_ztf, masci2019_ztf}, covers the full observable sky from Palomar Mountain every two nights, providing time series data for billions of sources.
-The survey's latest data release (DR19, spanning March 2018 - July 2023) includes 50.6 million single-exposure images yielding 4.7 billion light curves spanning $g$, $r$, and $i$ bands.
+One such survey, the Zwicky Transient Facility \citep[ZTF;][]{bellm2019_ztf, graham2019_ztf, masci2019_ztf, dekany2020_ztf}, covers the full observable sky from Palomar Mountain every two nights, providing time-series data for billions of sources.
+The survey's latest data release (DR20, spanning 2018 March -- 2023 October) includes 53.5 million single-exposure images yielding 4.75 billion light curves spanning $g$, $r$, and $i$ bands.
 These data offer valuable insights into time-domain astronomy but also present unique challenges associated with their vast scale.
 While some manual studies have been performed for specific kinds of objects \citep[e.g.][]{vanroestel2021_amcvn}, a fully manual analysis of a survey this size demands unrealistic human resources.

 Any large-scale analysis therefore requires an automated approach \citep[e.g.][]{huijse2014_ml_review, sen2022_ml_review}.
-One such approach involves the use of machine learning (ML) algorithms at a survey-level scale \citep{mahabal2019}.
+One such approach involves the use of machine-learning (ML) algorithms at a survey-level scale \citep{mahabal2019}.
 ML can be used to direct follow-up observations based on the latest survey data \citep[e.g.][]{sravan2023}.
 ML techniques have also been applied to large surveys to classify different kinds of sources, including microlensing events \citep[e.g.][]{godines2019}, transients \citep[e.g.][]{stachie2020, gomez2023, rehemtulla2023_aas}, and variables \citep[e.g.][]{richards2011, garciajara2022, mistry2022}.

 The major variable source classification effort within ZTF is the Source Classification Project (\scope).
-Beginning with a set of sources built from existing catalogs and light curve classifications from human experts, \scope\ maps light curve data to standardized features, trains many binary classifiers\footnote{Hereafter called ``dichotomous classifiers'' to avoid confusion with astrophysical binaries} using two supervised ML algorithms, and runs inference on unclassified sources with the goal of producing a variable source catalog for ZTF.
-These efforts have produced intermediate results reported in previous papers: \citet{scope_paper1} established the framework to train ML algorithms and run inference on an earlier ZTF data release. \citet{scope_paper2} set the light curve variability metrics and period-finding algorithms which comprise the features input to ML algorithms.
+Beginning with a set of sources built from existing catalogs and light-curve classifications from human experts, \scope\ maps light-curve data to standardized features, trains many binary classifiers\footnote{Hereafter called ``dichotomous classifiers'' to avoid confusion with astrophysical binaries} using two supervised ML algorithms, and runs inference on unclassified sources with the goal of producing a variable source catalog for ZTF.
+These efforts have produced intermediate results reported in previous papers: \citet{scope_paper1} established the framework to train ML algorithms and run inference on an earlier ZTF data release. \citet{scope_paper2} set the light-curve variability metrics and period-finding algorithms that comprise the features input to ML algorithms.

 In this paper, we build on the foundation of these previous works to construct a publicly available ZTF variable source catalog containing ML classifications.
 Section \ref{sec:feature_generation} outlines the classification workflow and enumerates the standardized features generated from ZTF light curves.
 Section \ref{sec:ml_algorithm_training} describes the classification taxonomy and the two ML algorithms that label ZTF sources.
 Section \ref{sec:results} shares classifier performance and describes the resulting catalog of ZTF variables.
 We discuss these results in Section \ref{sec:discussion} before concluding in Section \ref{sec:conclusion}.